MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-sql-io-performance.md

 ### IO_COMPLETION

 Occurs while waiting for I/O operations to complete.
-This wait type generally involves I/Os not related to data pages.
-Examples including
+This wait type generally involves I/Os not related to data pages (buffers).
+Examples include:

-- Reads and writes or sort or hash results from/to disk during a spill, check performance for tempdb storage.
+- Reads and writes of sort/ hash results from/to disk during a spill (check performance of *tempdb* storage)
-- Reading and writing eager spools to disk, check tempdb storage.
+- Reading and writing eager spools to disk (check *tempdb* storage)
 - Reading log blocks from the transaction log (during any operation that causes the log to be read from disk – for example, recovery)
 - Reading a page from disk when database is not set up yet
 - Copying pages to a database snapshot (Copy-on-Write)